-BRATISLAVA, Slovakia (AP) " Slovakia's parliament amended the constitution on Thursday to make it possible for lawmakers to annul pardons granted by former Prime Minister Vladimir Meciar that barred investigations into the kidnapping of the son of late President Michal Kovac.
+BRATISLAVA, Slovakia (AP) " Slovakia's parliament has amended the constitution to make it possible for lawmakers to annul pardons granted by former Prime Minister Vladimir Meciar that barred investigations into the kidnapping of the son of late President Michal Kovac.

 The authoritarian Meciar, Kovac's archrival, led Slovakia into international isolation during the 1990s and is alleged to have been behind Michal Kovac Jr.'s abduction to Austria in 1995.
-The Slovak spy agency known as SIS " then led by a close Meciar ally " has been widely blamed.
+The event that shocked the country.

 During two separate votes Thursday, 124 and 123 lawmakers voted to allow parliament to rescind the pardons.
-Three voted against the amendment.
+Three voted against them.

 A three-fifths majority, or 90 votes in the 150-seat parliament were needed for approval.

-According to the amendment, after President Andrej Kiska signs the changes, the country's Constitutional Court will have 60 days to weigh in.
+According to the amendment, the country's Constitutional Court should have the final say.